 Impact

-The Linux kernel bug in the IPMI over SSIF subsystem causes an orphaned kernel thread to persist after an error occurs between thread creation and interface initialization.
-The stray thread continues to run, consuming CPU resources and memory until the error condition is fully handled, potentially leading to system slow-down or memory exhaustion.
-This problem is a resource leak, a CWE-772 weakness, arising from failing to clean up the kernel thread when an error is detected.
-The primary impact is local resource exhaustion, not remote code execution.
+The Linux kernel bug in the IPMI over SSIF subsystem creates an orphaned kernel thread when an error occurs between thread creation and interface initialization; the thread continues to run, consuming CPU time and memory until the error is fully handled, which can degrade system performance or exhaust resources.
+This constitutes a resource leak weakness identified as CWE‑772.

 Affected Systems

-All Linux kernel installations that include the older IPMI SSIF implementation are affected.
-The affected vendor is GNU/Linux and the product is the Linux kernel.
-No explicit version numbers are listed in the advisory, but any kernel built from source prior to the merge of the fix is vulnerable.
+All Linux kernel installations that include the legacy IPMI SSIF implementation are affected.
+The vendor is Linux and the product is the Linux kernel.
+No specific version numbers are supplied, but any kernel built from source before the commit that introduced the cleanup fix is vulnerable.

 Risk and Exploitability